deepfriedwhisky/www.yao-ge.com/_pages/presentations.md

 <a href="/files/26CUHK_poster.pdf"> Download presentation poster</a>

 ### The 25th  Symposium on Chemistry Postgraduate Research in Hong Kong
-<em> The 28 April 2018, The Hong Kong University of Science and Technology, Hong Kong</em>
+<em> 28 April 2018, The Hong Kong University of Science and Technology, Hong Kong</em>

 <!-- {% for post in site.presentations reversed %}
   {% include archive-single-presentation.html %}